MiikaProject/Ostoslista/documentation/database_description.md

 )

 ### AccountGrocerylist
-Account grocerylist is association table between
+Account grocerylist is association table between Account and Grocerylist.
 The create table SQL-query is:

 CREATE TABLE (